talha-kuet/Restaurant-Finder/README.md

 ## Project Architecture

-- Use MVC design pattern mostly to meet deadline
+- Use MVC design pattern mostly to meet deadline.
 - Also use Singleton for Network call.
 And use MVVM for showing Restaurant's inforamtion.

 ## Frameworks